 - Is there any bitterness, deceit, or hidden sins in your relationship with God or with others that you are “cherishing”?

 [14-15] “In prayer there is a connection between what God does and what you do.
 You can’t get forgiveness from God, for instance, without also forgiving others.
 If you refuse to do your part, you cut yourself off from God’s part.

 Matthew 6:14-15 MSG

-- If we refuse to forgive others, it undermines our relationship with God and keeps us from experiencing forgiveness that comes from him, and connection in our relationships with others.
+- Refusing to forgive others undermines our relationship with God and keeps us from experiencing forgiveness that comes from him.

 Do Your Emotions Deepen or Derail Your Prayers?